-WWCC Theater Presents A Fairy-tale Adventure With "Into The Woods" - Wyo4News
+WWCC Theater Presents A Fairy-Tale Adventure With "Into The Woods" - Wyo4News

 “Into the Woods may be just the tempting, unthreatening musical… whose dark thematic underside is as accessible as its jolly storytelling surface… to lead new audiences to an artist who usually lures theatergoers far deeper, and far more dangerously, into his works.” (–The New York Times)

-Performances will take place in the Western Theatre April 12 and 13, and continue April 18 and 19 at 7:30 PM, with a matinee performance being held April 20 at 2 p.m.
+The final performances will take place tonight, Friday, April 19 at 7:30 PM, with a matinee performance being held Saturday, April 20 at 2 p.m.

 Tickets are $10 for adults, $6 for children, students and seniors and may be purchased at wwcc.tix.com.